-To understand how termites (white ants) are controlled, its best to understand how termites breed, feed and live.
-If you think you have found termites in your building, a termite inspection should be conducted expediently.
-The following links contain closely related information about termites.
+To understand how Sydney termites (white ants) are controlled, its best to understand what termite species they are and how they breed, feed and live.There are three problematic species of termites and White Ants in Sydney the worst being Coptotermes acinaciformis closely followed by Schedorhinotermes and the least damaging Nasutitermes termites.If you think you have found any of these species of termites in your building, a termite inspection should be conducted expediently followed by an appropriate termite control treatment.

-Termites (White Ants) are social insects and there a multiple castes within the colony, alates, queen, king, nursery, soldiers and workers.
+Termites (White Ants) are social insects and there a multiple castes within the colony, alates, Queen, King, nursery, soldiers and workers.
 Termites live in a central colony and radiate out from there approximately 100 metres in search of food (timber or cellulose material).
 The worker termites particularly digest the cellulose materials before returning to the nest to feed the colony.

-The reason termites (white ants) are so unpredictable and destructive is that they are blind and can't smell, they blunder upon their food source.
+The reason Sydney termites (white ants) are so unpredictable and destructive is that they are blind and can't smell, foraging termites blunder upon their food source.
 Termites can't distinguish between a building or trees.
 Alate termites swarm three or four times a year usually in summer.
-Each time they swarm they start up seven new nests usually not far away from the mother termite nest.
+Each time they swarm they start up several new nests usually not far away from the mother termite nest.
 So that's twenty eight new termite colonies started every year from one nest.

 Castes Within the Termite Colony

 Termites swarm between November and January in Sydney .On a warm, humid evenings, thousands of winged male and female termites (white ants),known as alates , are released by the colony.
 A small number survive the flight, drop their two pairs of distinctive, equal sized wings, pair off, mate and, if they can, find a suitable location and start a new colony.